 worked in all browsers, and even worked on early WAP browsers (before mobile phones had HTML browsers).

-PULPchat was a full featured chat room, with emoticons, text shortcuts, spam and flood filtering, private messages, private rooms, moderators, and user registration.
+PULPchat was a full featured chat room, with emojis, text shortcuts, spam and flood filtering, private messages, private rooms, moderators, and user registration.
 It had a private mode for registered users only, a fully open public mode, and a mixed user mode.
 Finally, PULPchat featured custom "skins" that could match each web site that used it.

 With the rise in popularity of MySpace, and then Facebook, PULPchat usage declined and we decided to discontinue the service.